jivimberg/jivimberg.github.io/source/_posts/2020-05-09-the-whiteboard-interview-is-broken.markdown

 ## Then why do we do it?

-Some would say the witheboard interview is a rite of passage people need to go through before joining the company. _“I went through this experience and did good so the new candidate should do it too”_.
-For the most part I don’t believe that’s the main reason.
+Some would say the whiteboard interview is a rite of passage people need to go through before joining the company. _“I went through this experience and did well so the new candidate should do it too”_.
+For the most part, I don’t believe that’s the main reason.
 I think we just repeat what we’ve seen from other engineers/companies without stopping to think why we do it this way.

 I don't know a single engineer that enjoys interviewing.
 I’d go as far as to say that some of us dread the task.
 So whenever we’re assigned with evaluating a candidate on their code skills we take the easy way out.
 We look up some clever interview questions, we study the answers and possible followups, and we roll with it.
 Thus perpetuating the tradition of whiteboard interviews.
-To make matters worse, most of the time we are neither trained for nor evaluated on how we conduct the interview.
+To make matters worse, most of the time we are neither trained nor evaluated on how we conduct the interview.
 And since the impact tends to be long-term and hard to measure people are not really motivated in investing time to improve the process.

 ## What should we do instead?